 He is a member of the Montreal Council on Foreign Relations and the Federal Idea, a think tank devoted to federalism.

-Natalya was born and spent her childhood in the 1990's Kiev, prior to moving to Bavaria after elementary school.
-She received a degree as a state-certified interpreter for English and earned a Master of Arts in International Relations from the University of Central Lancashire in Northwestern UK.
+Natalya was born and spent her childhood in 1990’s Kyiv, prior to moving to Bavaria after primary school.
+She received a degree as a state-certified interpreter for English and earned a Master of Arts in International Relations from the University of Central Lancashire.

-In 2016, she founded the non-profit enterprise Netzwerk Chancen, an advocacy platform that fights for equal opportunities for children and teenagers from low-income households in Germany.
+In 2016, she founded the non-profit enterprise Netzwerk Chancen, which provides support to young adults from underprivileged families, helping them to climb the social ladder.
+Netzwerk Chancen is also active as an advocacy platform that fights for equal opportunities for children and teenagers from low-income households in Germany.

 Jernej Pikalo is a Professor of Political Science at the University of Ljubljana and former Minister of Education, Science and Sports of Slovenia.